cmayekar/BRD-interview-packet/README.md

 ### GIT Repo
 Upload entire project to your own git repo and then provide us with the link to your repo

-OR
 ### Zip File
 Zip up the entire project and send it to us via email

 **IMPORTANT**:  Do not include the ***"node_modules"*** directory when creating your git repo or zip.
 This directory is automatically created when doing an "npm install" and will be very large.
 This directory will exist in both ***project/*** and ***project/frontend*** so will need to be excluded from both locations.

 ## Helpful tips
-Below is information to help you complete the project
+Below is information to help you complete the project.

+### Review the existing code
+The project already includes a sample API endpoint that accesses a database table to retrieve data and associated Vue.js component to display the data for your reference.

 ### Suggestions for making changes
-Feel free to structure your code however you wish, but you will likely want to utilize the Vue.js components in `frontend/src/views/` which have already been created.
+Feel free to structure your code however you wish.
+You will likely want to utilize the Vue.js components in `frontend/src/views/` which have already been created.
-The project already includes a sample API endpoint with SQL to retrieve data and associated Vue.js component for your reference

 ###Examples
-####Pie Chart
+####Pie Chart (already implemented)
-The pie chart is already implemented and will display once you have loaded the data.csv into the database
+The pie chart is already implemented and will look something like the following once you have loaded the data.csv file into the people_data table
 ![Pie Chart](./example-images/pie_chart_example.png)

-####Histogram Chart
+####Histogram Chart (completed by candidate)
-This is an example of what the histogram chart should look like once completed by candidate.
-Note that you can use the same library used by the pie chart to create the histogram.
+This is an example of what the histogram chart should look like once completed by the candidate.
+Examine how the Pie Chart was implemented and research the library used to create it in order to create the histogram.
 ![Histogram Chart](./example-images/histogram_chart_example.png)

 ####SQL